Exclusive - Southeastern had eyed joining Dell buyout group-sources

 Memphis-based Southeastern, led by fund managers Mason Hawkins and Staley Cates, has a lot of money riding on Dell.
 The fund accumulated its Dell stake - worth about $2 billion - at an average cost of $16.88 per share.
 That adds up to a loss of almost $400 million at the current buyout price.

 Billionaire investor Carl Icahn has also thrown his weight against the buyout, arguing that Dell should borrow money to pay shareholders a special dividend of $9 per share instead.
-Icahn has not disclosed the size of his stake but CNBC reported on March 6 that he owned around 100 million shares, or 6 percent of the company.
+He has not disclosed the size of his stake, but CNBC reported on March 6 that he owned about 100 million shares, or 6 percent of Dell.

 The buyout requires approval from a majority of shareholders excluding Michael Dell, who controls about 16 percent.
 Southeastern and several publicly declared allies, such as fund manager T. Rowe Price, control at least 14 percent.

+Financial adviser Peter Gellman in Highland Park, New Jersey, who has for years invested in Longleaf, said all value investors "have some black spots on their record."

+"No one is perfect," said Gellman, who supports the firm's stance with Dell.
+"They will get active when they judge it appropriate - they're not hyper-active."

-(Reporting by Nadia Damouni in New York and Aaron Pressman in Boston; additional reporting by Poornima Gupta in San Francisco; Editing by Soyoung Kim and Tiffany Wu)
+(Reporting by Nadia Damouni in New York and Aaron Pressman in Boston; additional reporting by Poornima Gupta in San Francisco; Editing by Soyoung Kim, Tiffany Wu and Ken Wills)